hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

     mvn tomcat7:run

-**NOTE**: The tomcat maven plugin development is not active, if you are using Servlet 3.1 features, you could have to use other plugin instead.
+**NOTE**: The tomcat maven plugin development is not active, if you are using Servlet 3.1 features, you could have to use other plugins instead.

 Jetty is the fastest embedded Servlet container and wildly used in development community.